keboola/component-generative-ai/README.md

 #### AI Service Provider: Azure OpenAI

-For information on retrieving your API key, API Base, and Deployment ID, refer to the [Microsoft Azure documentation](https://learn.microsoft.com/cs-cz/azure/ai-services/openai/quickstart?tabs=command-line&pivots=programming-language-python#retrieve-key-and-endpoint).

 - **API Key (`#api_token`)**
 - **API Base (`api_base`)**
 - **Deployment ID (`deployment_id`)**
 - **API Version (`api_version`):** API version used to call the Completions endpoint.
 Check the list of supported API versions in the [Microsoft Azure documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference?WT.mc_id=AZ-MVP-5004796#completions).

+For information on retrieving your API key, API Base, and Deployment ID, refer to the [Microsoft Azure documentation](https://learn.microsoft.com/cs-cz/azure/ai-services/openai/quickstart?tabs=command-line&pivots=programming-language-python#retrieve-key-and-endpoint).

+- **Model (`prompt`)** You can use the sync action to load available models for your account.
 - **Prompt (`prompt`):** The prompt and data input pattern.
 Use the placeholder [[INPUT_COLUMN]] to refer to the input column.
 The input table must contain the referenced column.
 - **Incremental Load (`incremental load`):** If enabled, the table will update rather than be overwritten.
 Tables with primary keys will update rows, whereas those without a primary key will append rows.
 - **Output Table Name (`output_table_name`)**